cfryerdev/RV-There-Yet-Save-Editor/README.md

-# Ride Save Game Editor - Complete Package
+# RV There Yet Save Game Editor - Sample Project

 Welcome!
 This package contains everything you need to edit your Ride save files.
 Note: This is just a tech demo of having Claude attempt at looking at a save file for a game it does not know, do an analysis, and build a save editor.
 Its also rather amusing that it thinks EpicPens are currency/money or something lol